-Where Ise is the series current in the field coil and Ia is the armature current.
+Where, Ise is the series current in the field coil and Ia is the armature current.

-Now form the basic voltage equation of the dc motor.
+Now form the basic voltage equation of the DC motor.

-Where Eb is the back emf.
+Where, Eb is the back emf.

-Since Ise = Ia, we can write.
+Since Ise = Ia, we can write,

-This is the basic voltage equation of a series wound dc motor.
+This is the basic voltage equation of a series wound DC motor.

-Another interesting fact about the dc series motor worth noting is that, the field flux like in the case of any other dc motor is proportional to field current.
+Another interesting fact about the DC series motor worth noting is that, the field flux like in the case of any other DC motor is proportional to field current.

 But since here

 i.e. the field flux is proportional to the entire armature current or the total supply current.
 And for this reason, the flux produced in this motor is strong enough to produce sufficient torque, even with the bare minimum number of turns it has in the field coil.

 A series wound motors has linear relationship existing between the field current and the amount of torque produced. i.e. torque is directly proportional to current over the entire range of the graph.
-As in this case relatively higher current flows through the heavy series field windings with thicker diameter, the electromagnetic torque produced here is much higher than normal.
+As in this case relatively higher current flows through the heavy series field winding with thicker diameter, the electromagnetic torque produced here is much higher than normal.
 This high electromagnetic torque produces motor speed, strong enough to lift heavy load overcoming its initial inertial of rest.
 And for this particular reason the motor becomes extremely essential as starter motors for most industrial applications dealing in heavy mechanical load like huge cranes or large metal chunks etc. Series motors are generally operated for a very small duration, about only a few seconds, just for the purpose of starting.
 Because if its run for too long, the high series current might burn out the series field coils thus leaving the motor useless.

 When mechanical load is added to the shaft at any instance, the speed automatically reduces whatever be the type of motor.
 But the term speed regulation refers to the ability of the motor to bring back the reduced speed to its original previous value within reasonable amount of time.
 But this motor is highly incapable of doing that as with reduction in speed N on addition of load, the back emf given by,

-voltage E – Eb, and consequently the series field current
+This decrease in back Emf Eb, increases the net voltage E – Eb, and consequently the series field current increases,

 The weak magnetic field produced as a consequence is unable to provide for the necessary amount of force to bring back the speed at its previous value before application of load.

-So keeping all the above mentioned facts in mind, a series wound dc motor is most applicable as a starting motor for industrial applications.
+So keeping all the above mentioned facts in mind, a series wound DC motor is most applicable as a starting motor for industrial applications.